• Skip to primary navigation

 There are two different ways that WiFi baby monitor can be used: on your private network or on the Internet.

-Private network WiFi baby monitors hacking risk
+Private network WiFi baby monitor hacking risk

 All modern routers use Network Address Translation (NAT) to filter out unauthorized incoming traffic, so you should be fairly safe.
-Just make sure that the default option hasn’t been changed to enable port forwarding or created a demilitarised zone.
+Just make sure that the default option hasn’t been changed to enable port forwarding or created a demilitarized zone.

 Remember to also protect your WiFi network with a strong password to avoid someone walking within range and accessing your router.